triptease/docs/data-setup.md

 Google BigQuery has a free tier that allows you to run 1TB of queries per month for free.
 This should easily cover most use cases including querying the data multiple times a day.
 If however you run complex queries that process most of your data many times a day, you could start to be charged by Google.
-In this case you will either cant to copy the data into your own data-warehouse or enable query caching in your BI tool of choice.
+In this case you will either want to copy the data into your own data-warehouse or enable query caching in your BI tool of choice.

 ## What are the next steps?